jkoschma/genexplain-platform/docs/source/Popular_Functions.md

 **Step 3**.
 Specify the path and name of the Output track.

-After completion the output track file ([SNP_indels.vcf with mutation effect](http://platform.genexplain.com/bioumlweb/#de=data/Examples/Chronic%20Myeloid%20Leukemia%20Patient%20Genotyping/Data/SNP_indels.vcf%20with%20mutation%20effect)) is opened by default in the work space.
+After completion the output track file <http://platform.genexplain.com/bioumlweb/#de=data/Examples/Chronic%20Myeloid%20Leukemia%20Patient%20Genotyping/Data/SNP_indels.vcf%20with%20mutation%20effect)> is opened by default in the work space.

 This resulting track can be found in the Examples folder under the URL: